 Barton-Upon-Irwell Conservation Area

-Barton-upon-Irwell is a compact conservation area in England, covering approximately 9.4 hectares of protected landscape.
-It is designated in 1976 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
-The area includes 4 listed buildings recognised for their heritage value.
+Barton-upon-Irwell is a small conservation area in England, covering approximately 3.5 hectares of protected landscape.
+The area has been designated to preserve its distinctive character, including its historic buildings, street patterns, and open spaces.
+The area includes 2 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.